Skip to Content

 Pin lock set for sliding doors and windowsCheck out this pin lock at Amazon [sponsored link]

-Window pin locks are fairly simple but efficient locking mechanisms to secure your windows at home.
-A locking pin is installed on one of the sashes of the window whereas the other has a latch that the pin can get into to keep the window locked, effectively keeping intruders out of your windows.
+Window pin locks are fairly simple but efficient locking mechanisms to secure your home.
+A locking pin is installed on one of the sashes, whereas the other has a latch that the pin can get into to keep the windows locked, effectively keeping intruders out.

-The pin typically stays with the latch that’s attached to the main window frame.
+The pin typically stays with the latch that’s attached to the frame.

 Chain Lock

-In order for chain locks to work in a window, the window needs to come with curved steel grooves that the lock can latch on so that the window can be secured.
+For chain locks to work, the window needs to come with curved steel grooves that the lock can latch on so that it can be secured.

-Depending on the window type, there are usually two grooves that are attached opposite each other, right on the sashes where the window opens.
+Depending on the window’s type, two grooves are usually attached opposite each other, right on the sashes where it opens.

 Hinged Wedge Locks

 A hinged wedge lock is usually used for double-hung windows.
-Typically, it’s placed on the window sash so you would have to push the window’s lock inwards to get it to open; otherwise, it stays closed and locked.
+Typically, it’s placed on the sash, so you would have to push the window’s lock inwards to get it to open; otherwise, it stays closed and locked.

-There are times wherein this type of lock is placed a little bit higher on the window frame.
-If that happens to be the case, the window can be opened partially but it doesn’t have the ability to open all the way through unless the lock has been pushed inwards.
+There are times when this type of lock is placed a little bit higher on the frame.
+If that happens to be the case, the pane can be opened partially, but it can’t open all the way through unless the lock has been pushed inwards.

 Ventilating Locks